opencog/asmoses/README.md

 evaluations should rightfully be uncertain.

-This, seeing optimization as reasoning, also allows to integrate background knowledge.
-Of course that doesn't tell us how to efficiently control it (such integration would likely result in greater levels of combinatorial explosion at first) but the hope is that this can be learned overtime, and eventually could surpass the initial efficiencies.
+This, seeing optimization as reasoning, also allows to integrate background knowledge seamlessly.
+Of course that doesn't tell us how to efficiently control it (such integration would likely result in greater levels of combinatorial explosion) but the hope is that this can be learned overtime, and eventually it could surpass the initial performances.

+#### Example of Axiomatization

+Let's take one of the simplest optimization algorithm, Hillclimbing, and see how it can be axiomatized to be implemented as a reasoning process.

+Let's first recall how hillclimbing works, in particular the flavor implemented in MOSES.

+Initialization:

+* Let be a discrete multidimensional space of programs, defined by a representation (knobs place on the exemplar).
+* Let C be point of that space, set to the exemplar.
+* Let D be the distance from C, set to 1.
+* Let N be the maximum number of candidates to evaluate during a given iteration.

+Algorithm:

+1. Sample and evaluation N candidates at distance D from C.
+2. If a better candidate has been discovered, assign it to C, otherwise increment D.
+3. If a termination criterion has been met stops, otherwise go to 1.